William T. Winter

-Ph.D., 1974, SUNY College of Environmental Science and Forestry; Arthritis Foundation Fellow, Purdue University 1973-1977; Assistant Professor, 1977; Associate Professor, 1983-1987, Polytechnic University (now NYU Poly); Visiting Scientist, CERMAV-CNRS, Grenoble, France, 1984-1985,1990, 1995; AFRC-Norwich, UK, 1989; Visiting Professor, University Joseph Fourier, Grenoble, France, 1987-1995, Visiting scientist- Xerox Research Centre of Canada, 1985,1986.
+Ph.D., 1974, SUNY College of Environmental Science and Forestry; Arthritis Foundation Fellow, Purdue University, West Lafayette, IN, 1973-1977; Assistant Professor, 1977; Associate Professor, 1983-1987, Polytechnic University, Brooklyn, NY (now part of New York University); Visiting Scientist, CERMAV-CNRS, Grenoble, France, 1984-1985, 1990, 1995; AFRC-Norwich, UK, 1989; Visiting Professor, University Joseph Fourier, Grenoble, France, 1987-1995, Visiting scientist- Xerox Research Centre of Canada, 1985,1986.
 Cellulose and Renewable Materials Division (CELL) of the American Chemical Society- Treasurer 1990-1992; Awards Chair 2005-2008.
 He is also an associate of the ACS Committee on Chemical Nomenclature.
-Dr. Winter serves on grant review panels for NSF, NIH, and EPA and the governments of Austria and Canada, is a frequent reviewer of grant applications and original research submissions to numerous journals, and a participant in National Academy of Science topical workshops.
+Dr. Winter has served on grant review panels for NIH and EPA and is a frequent reviewer of grant applications and original research submissions to numerous journals.

 Recent Alumni of the Winter Lab

-- DeAnn Barnhart (PhD, 2011) currently an Applications Scientist with NU Instruments LTD, Wrexham, Wales, UK.
-DeAnn initiated our work with High Resolution Magic Angle Spinning NMR with her thesis on "The in situ characterization of plant cell wall components through NMR spectroscopy and x-ray diffraction”.
+- DeAnn Barnhart (PhD, 2011) currently a Scientist Shiva Technologies.
+She initiated our work with High Resolution Magic Angle Spinning NMR with her thesis on "The in situ characterization of plant cell wall components through NMR spectroscopy and x-ray diffraction”.

 - Jessica Hatch Spiese (PhD, 2011) currently enjoying her young son, as her husband starts his new Assistant Professor position in Chemistry at Ohio Northern University.
 Jess will be looking for suitable professional opportunities in western Ohio once her family settles into their new home.
 Dr. Winter was Jess's 'co-advisor' with Arthur J. Stipanovic as her major professor.
 Her thesis was entitled “The effect of the morphology and crystal polymorphic structure of cellulose on the activity of cellulase enzymes”.